Koulazo/Bioinformatics_Portfolio/BLAST_analysis/BLAST_analysis.md

 # Blast Analysis
 ## This project aims to simulate a genomic investigation to identify the probable cause of a respiratory illness.
-To achieve this, we will conduct BLAST analyses on patient samples, comparing them against a database of known viral genomes.
+To achieve this, we will conduct BLAST analyses on the samples of a single patient, comparing them against a database of known viral genomes.
 ### This project's completion is attributed to my successful completion of the BIS180L course during my attendance at UC Davis.
 The course materials and resources were provided by Dr. Julin Maloof and can be found on the BIS180L course GitHub page hosted at https://jnmaloof.github.io/BIS180L_web/.